Poltanek/Poltanek/README.md

 🔭 Started out as a programming hobbist to an aspiring data scientist.

 My aims:
-To learn C, C++ and improve my skills in Python and its libs
+To learn & improve on skills in SQL, Python and Java

 ## 🌐 Social
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/adam-tanweer-ab8082274/)